Flights to Sudan

 Flights from Saudi Arabia to Sudan

-If you'd like to fly non-stop from Saudi Arabia you can do so from 4 airports.
-You will arrive at Port Sudan Airport, the only destination for direct flights out of Saudi Arabia.
+There are 7 airports in Saudi Arabia that have direct flights to Sudan.
+You will arrive at one of 2 destinations.
 Flights are operated by 3 airlines — none of which are low-cost carriers.

 Saudi Arabia to Sudan with a stopover